karlcaga/pl0x/docs/index.md

 ## Project Layout

+    .github/workflows/
-    .github/workflows/cicd.yml    # The CI/CD configuration pipeline.
+        cicd.yml                  # The CI/CD configuration pipeline
+        pr.yml                    # The pre-merge checks that run on pull requests that must pass before merging ...                       # The reusable workflows
     pplox/
         cli.py                    # The command-line interface
         ...                       # The interpreter implementation
-    test_scanner.py               # Test for the scanner.
+    test_scanner.py               # Test for the scanner
     docs/                         # Project documentation

 ## Build Pipeline

 We have build pipelines set up to publish every push to [TestPyPI](https://test.pypi.org/project/pplox/) and every tag to [PyPI](https://pypi.org/project/pplox/).
-Every release is tested using our test suite.
+Every release and pull request is run through our test suite which is required to pass.

 ## Developing